joannawolthuis/MetaboShiny/README.md

 ### Per m/z
 #### t-test
-*This analysis is only available for one-factor, two-category analyses*

 1. In "Settings", select whether to make a non-parametric t-test (default "no") and equal variance (default "yes").
 Press "click to start t-test" to start the analysis.
 2. Once finished, a "Plots" and "Tables" sections will appear.
 3. In "Plots", you will find a plot showing your m/z values ordered on the x-axis and the negative log10 of the p-value from the t-test. **Is there a certain number displayed?
 All/significant/top X?**
 4. In "Tables", you will find a table showing the t-stat, p-value, negative log10 of the p-value, and the false discovery rate (FDR).

 #### Fold-change
-*This analysis is only available for one-factor, two-category analyses*

 1. In "Settings", press "click to start fold-change analysis".
 2. Once finished, a "Plots" and "Tables" sections will appear.
 3. In "Plots", you will find a plot showing your m/z values ordered on the x-axis and the log2 of the fold-change value on the y-axis.